isaac-sim/IsaacLabExtensionTemplate/README.md

 #### Environment (Optional)

 For clarity, we will be using the `${ISAACSIM_PATH}/python.sh` command to call the Orbit specific python interpreter.
 However, you might be working from within a virtual environment, allowing you to use the `python` command directly, instead of `${ISAACSIM_PATH}/python.sh`.
-Information on setting up a virtual environment for Orbit can be found [here](https://isaac-orbit.github.io/orbit/source/setup/installation.html#setting-up-the-environment)
+Information on setting up a virtual environment for Orbit can be found [here](https://isaac-orbit.github.io/orbit/source/setup/installation.html#setting-up-the-environment).
+The `ISAACSIM_PATH` should already be set from installing Orbit, see [here](https://isaac-orbit.github.io/orbit/source/setup/installation.html#configuring-the-environment-variables).

 #### Configure Python Interpreter